Relocation Guide

 Golden Visa€250k–€800k real estate investment (thresholds vary by region).

-Digital Nomad Visa€3,500/month income threshold + 50% tax break in the first seven years.
+Digital Nomad Visa€3,500/month income threshold, plus a 50% tax break in the first seven years.

 Comparison Table: Visa Routes to Move to Europe from America